rehive/docs-portal/content/platform/usage/events.md

 Attribute | Description
 --- | ---
 id | The unique id of the request.
-This id is shared between retries of the same request. event | The event that triggered the webhook. company | The company identifier. data | The event data.
+This id is shared between retries of the same event. event | The event that triggered the webhook. company | The company identifier. data | The event data.

-The following headers will be included on all events:
+The webhook event will also include the following HTTP headers:

 Header | Value
 --- | ---